terryg/wordpress-heroku/wp-content/plugins/amazon-s3-and-cloudfront/readme.txt

 If you're adding this plugin to a site that's been around for a while, your existing media files will not be copied to or served from Amazon S3 or DigitalOcean Spaces.
 Only newly uploaded files will be copied to and served from the bucket.
 The pro upgrade has an upload tool to handle existing media files.

+**Image Optimization**

+Although WP Offload Media doesn't include image optimization features, we work closely with the author of [EWWW Image Optimizer](https://wordpress.org/plugins/ewww-image-optimizer/) to ensure they always work well together.
+Not only do we recommend EWWW Image Optimizer but we officially support its integration with WP Offload Media.

 **PRO Upgrade with Email Support and More Features**

 * Upload existing Media Library to Amazon S3 or DigitalOcean Spaces